zeliaJunuan/zeliaJunuan.github.io/index.md

 ---
 layout: default
-title: Soldiers' Letters Archive
+title: "Soldiers' Letters Archive"
-subtitle: Decodification Project
+subtitle: "Decodification Project"
 banner_content: |
   This site collects summaries and interpretations of soldiers’ letters from World War I and World War II, based on documents consulted in national archives.